cilliagustin/track-e.i/README.md

 * [Implement Group By Using Reduce](https://www.youtube.com/watch?v=iBGUyPwm_dM&t=417s&ab_channel=SplainTrain)
     * Implemented this function to group the data array into a nested object.
 * [How to Sort JavaScript Object by Key](https://www.w3docs.com/snippets/javascript/how-to-sort-javascript-object-by-key.html)
-    * This snipped was used to create the sort obj function but it was slightly modified to be sorted in reverse.
+    * This snippet was used to create the sort obj function but it was slightly modified to be sorted in reverse.
 * [Convert YYYY-MM-DD to MM/DD/YYYY format in JavaScript](https://bobbyhadz.com/blog/javascript-convert-yyyy-mm-dd-to-mm-dd-yyyy)
     * Used to format the date string but changed to have date formated as DD/MM/YYYY.
 * [Iterating Through an Object with `forEach()`](https://masteringjs.io/tutorials/fundamentals/foreach-object)